Yusen-Peng/MultimodalityProject/README.md

 DPT architecture: [DPT](docs/DPT.png)

-neural boundary predictor: it's a sequences of 1s and 0s (1 represents a boundary), implemented as MLP; it can effectively replace **off-the-shelf** tokenizers (BPE, Unigram) since they are inconsistent during autoregressive inference.
+neural boundary predictor: it's a sequences of 1s and 0s (1 represents a boundary), implemented as 2-layer MLP; it can effectively replace **off-the-shelf** tokenizers (BPE, Unigram) since they are inconsistent during autoregressive inference.

-The neural boundary predictor can be learned upon one of the following training objectives:
+The neural boundary predictor can be learned upon the following objectives:

-1. end-to-end based on the model perplexity
+1. main objective: **end-to-end** training based on the model perplexity
-2. tokenization as supervision with Unigram
+2. auxiliary objective: tokenization as supervision with Unigram
 3. spikes of conditional entropy (reasoning: Empirically, entropy spikes in language models overlap with word boundaries to a significant degree)
-4. linguistically inspired segments ()
+4. linguistically inspired segments (we put a boundary after a whitespace character - no need to train)

-## CLIP review

-## My brainstormed list
+## My brainstormed project ideas

-1. CLIP-variants
-   1. ww
-2. others
+### DTP-CLIP

+DTP-CLIP: use dynamic token pooling for image and text encoders in CLIP to boost efficiency (potentially we combine it with mini-techniques like quantization, pruning, or distillation, etc.)